dericop/dericop/README.md

 - 🔭  I’m currently working in the Open Source Office at Bancolombia.
 - 💬  Ask me about reactive programming, event driven architectures, DDD and Cloud Native
 - 👯  I’m looking to collaborate on Spring and its adjacent communities
-- 🌱  I’m currently learning about Enterprise Open Source and Cloud Formation
+- 🌱  I’m currently learning about Enterprise Open Source and Functional Programming
 - 📫  How to reach me: https://twitter.com/dericop and danielrico.posada@gmail.com
 - 🤓  I love teaching about software engineering
+- 🏄  I use Java, Spring, Reactor, RabbitMQ, Docker and AWS.

 ### Latest Blog Posts:
 - [Manejo de reintentos en sistemas distribuidos orientados a eventos](https://medium.com/bancolombia-tech/manejo-de-reintentos-en-sistemas-distribuidos-orientados-a-eventos-d40f6b196049)